-Response: No. The posting of an advance schedule for part-time flexible Clerk Craft employees is not required, unless by mutual agreement at the Local Level.
-Conversely, there is no contractual requirement or intention that obligates part-time flexible employees to remain at home or to call the post office to determine whether their services are needed.
-Accordingly, posting an advance schedule for part-time flexible clerks may be mutually beneficial.
-It is noted that posting an advance schedule for part-time flexible clerks does not create a contractual work hour guarantee, as all part-time flexible employees are assigned to a flexible schedule which is subject to change according to business needs.
+Additionally, there is no contractual requirement or intention that obligates part-time flexible employees to remain at home or to call the post office to determine whether their services are needed.
+All part-time flexible clerks are assigned to a flexible schedule which is subject to change according to business needs, with adherence to Article 8.3.